JoseMachado-CE/BlasT/README.md

 # [Welcome to Blast Gym](https://josemachado-ce.github.io/Blast)
 ![Mock up image](assets/images/mockup_new.png)
-This website has been created in order to show the possibility of finding a good gym with an easy access to it.
+This website has been created in order to show the possibility of finding a good gym with a good location.
 The gym is located in the centre of Dublin.
 Please feel free to go to my Github profile and leave your feedback there.
 Thank you